HeyStenson/WDI-Project-1/README.md

 ### To Do

+* Sprint 7
+Play game with win logic

-* Sprint 6:
+* Sprint 8
-Prevent interraction with tick tack toe game unless in a game, user should be able to create socket room and other user should be able to join
+Player stats saved to database